The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Preliminary results

-\begin{theorem} Let $M$ satisfy the conditions of Theorem \ref{main} and $\F$ be a codimension one transversely oriented foliation on $M$ whose leaves have a modulus of mean curvature bounded above by the constant $H_0$.
-Then:
+\begin{theorem} Let $ M^3 $ be a closed oriented three-dimensional Riemannian manifold satisfying the conditions $(1)-(3)$ of Theorem \ref{main}.
+Let $\F$ be a codimension one transversally oriented foliation on $M^3$, whose leaves have a modulus of mean curvature bounded above by the fixed constant $H_0$.

-\begin{enumerate} \item The boundary torus of a Reeb component $R$ of the foliation $\F$ satisfies the condition of Proposition \ref{prop1} for some constants $C_0(H_0, Vol(M),K_0, i_0)$ and $S_0(H_0, Vol(M))$.